Jrogo7/VenueManager/README.md

 # Venue Manager

-Simple Dalmund Plugin designed to help with venue management, guest greeting, and a list of venues.
+Simple Dalmund Plugin designed to help with venue management, guest management, and tracking venue locations.

+The plugin allows you to:

+- Get notifications (sound and gamechat) when guests enter and leave the house you are in
+- Save houses to a list of Venues for better tracking
+- Copy venue addresses to share with others

+## Commands

+`/venue` -> Open Main interface
+`/club` -> Alias for `/venue`
+`/vm` -> Alias for `/venue`
+`/venue snooze` -> Pause alarms until you exit the current house you are in.
+Sending the command again will unpause `/club` -> Alias for `/venue snooze`
+`/vm` -> Alias for `/venue snooze`

 ## Installation